Want to learn about the seven lean principles? And how to practically use them?

 - The Difference Between Lean and Agile Methodologies

-Background on Lean and Lean Manufacturing
+A Short Background on Lean and Lean Manufacturing

-Lean is actually a manufacturing system started by Toyota in the 1970s.
+Lean Manufacturing was started by Toyota in the 1970s.
 The whole focus of lean manufacturing was to reduce waste.
-And rather than use workers as cogs in the manufacturing line, the Toyota Production System (better known as TPS…insert Office Space joke here) was extremely focused on eliminating any type of waste in the car-making process.
+And rather than use workers as cogs in the manufacturing line, the Toyota Lean Production System was extremely focused on eliminating any type of waste in the car-making process.

 Muri: This refers to an overburdened employee.
 Everyone on a team should be handling a similarly sized workload and also have the time to be re-invigorated.
 Workflows should be managed to account for this.

 To say this development methodology concept worked and improved their bottom line is an understatement.
 Their business boomed and all of Toyota’s competitors adopted a similar lean methodology.